 \section{Interactions}

-In multimodal transportation systems, \gls{abk:amod} services interact with a wide range of external systems and infrastructures, including public transit~\cite{zardini2019towards,vakayil2017integrating}, power grids~\cite{rossi2019interaction, estandia2021interaction}, and other transportation modalities~\cite{zardini2023strategic}.
-Furthermore, interactions may also occur among multiple competing or cooperating mobility service providers~\cite{9564501}.
-Accurate modeling of such interactions is critical for evaluating the systemic impact of \gls{abk:amod} deployments and is a key step toward their successful integration into existing urban infrastructure.
-The modeling of such interactions, again, should be explicitly formalized within the methodology, as it significantly influences the realism and interpretability of the analysis.
+In multimodal transportation systems, \gls{abk:amod} services interact with public transit~\cite{zardini2019towards,vakayil2017integrating}, power grids~\cite{rossi2019interaction,estandia2021interaction}, other transport modes~\cite{zardini2023strategic}, and competing or cooperating mobility providers~\cite{9564501, he2025hierarchicalstrategicdecisionmakinglayered}.
+Explicitly modeling these couplings is essential to assess the systemic impact of \gls{abk:amod} deployments and their integration into existing urban infrastructure.
+When studying such interactions, the modeling, again, should be explicitly formalized within the methodology, as it significantly influences the realism and interpretability of the analysis.

-One of the most extensively studied interactions in \gls{abk:amod} research is the integration of \gls{abk:amod} with public transit.
-This integration is typically modeled in two forms: as a first-mile/last-mile solution connecting passengers to existing transit services~\cite{ma2019dynamic}, or as a fully intermodal system, in which \gls{abk:amod} and public transit are jointly optimized to deliver end-to-end mobility~\cite{salazar2018interaction,salazar2019intermodal,zardini2019towards,vakayil2017integrating}.
-Early investigations of this integration relied on simulation-based methods~\cite{bischoff2017re}; however, these approaches often lacked formalism and were difficult to generalize in different scenarios.
-To address these limitations, more recent work has introduced formal intermodal network models~\cite{salazar2018interaction,salazar2019intermodal}.
-In these formulations, \gls{abk:amod} and public transit systems are represented as distinct layers within a time-expanded graph.
-Nodes represent stops or stations, and arcs encode movement within and across modes.
-Mode transfers are captured by interlayer arcs, enabling explicit modeling of multimodal trips.
-This graph-based structure supports non-myopic control via \gls{abk:mpc}, simplifying coordinated, anticipatory decision-making across both modes.
+A major research thread is the integration of \gls{abk:amod} with public transit.
+This is typically modeled either as a first-/last-mile connector to existing transit~\cite{ma2019dynamic} or as a fully intermodal system in which \gls{abk:amod} and transit are jointly optimized for end-to-end mobility~\cite{salazar2018interaction,salazar2019intermodal,zardini2019towards,vakayil2017integrating}.
+Early work relied largely on simulation~\cite{bischoff2017re}; more recent approaches introduce formal intermodal network models, where \gls{abk:amod} and transit form separate layers of a time-expanded graph with interlayer arcs encoding transfers~\cite{salazar2018interaction,salazar2019intermodal}.
+This structure supports non-myopic, coordinated control via \gls{abk:mpc}.